Play It Loud

 Rob Shapiro

 "Every guitar player will want to read this book twice.
-And even the casual music fan will find a thrilling narrative that weaves together cultural history, musical history, race, politics, business case studies, advertising, and technological discovery."
-(Daniel Levitin, Wall Street Journal)
+And even the casual music fan will find a thrilling narrative that weaves together cultural history, musical history, race, politics, business case studies, advertising, and technological discovery." —Daniel Levitin, Wall Street Journal

 For generations the electric guitar has been an international symbol of freedom, danger, rebellion, and hedonism.
-In Play It Loud, Brad Tolinski and Alan di Perna bring the history of this iconic instrument to roaring life.
+In Play It Loud, veteran music journalists Brad Tolinski and Alan di Perna bring the history of this iconic instrument to roaring life.
 It's a story of inventors and iconoclasts, of scam artists, prodigies, and mythologizers as varied and original as the instruments they spawned.

 Featuring interviews with Les Paul, Keith Richards, Carlos Santana, Eddie Van Halen, Steve Vai, and dozens more players and creators, Play It Loud is the story of how a band of innovators transformed an idea into a revolution.